 MADRID - LA VENENCIA

-La Venencia is like stepping back in time into an Andalusian sherry bar from the 1920/30’s.
-The bar has a great history to it (it is believed anti Franco supporters used to meet here during the Spanish civil war).
+The fabulous La Venencia is like stepping back in time into an Andalusian sherry bar from the 1920/’30s.
+The bar has a great history to it (it is believed anti-General Franco supporters would meet up here during the Spanish civil war).

 Fino Manzanilla Amontillado Palo Cortado Oloroso

 No sweet sherry, like Pedro Ximenez, is available.

 This place is serious value for money.
 Stay a while and try all five (be careful, it may be a long walk home!) plus a few tapas, although you do receive nuts, olives or crisps with each sherry